weblate/gitfourchette/README.md

 The main target OS is Linux.

-\* If you don’t have PyQt6, GitFourchette is also compatible with PyQt5 and PySide2.
+\* If you don’t have PyQt6, GitFourchette is also compatible with PySide6 and PyQt5.
-However, PySide6 is highly recommended.

 ## License